ragyang/stockstash/README.md

 # stockstash
 > https://stockstash-prod.herokuapp.com/

-stockstash is a Flask application designed for the individual investor; the application gives users the ability to create a customizable stock portfolio and watchlist, empowering them with the information they need to achieve their financial goals.
+"stockstash" is a full featured Flask web application that empowers individual investors with the information they need to achieve their personal financial goals.
+Users are given the ability to create a customizable stock portfolio and watchlist to track both current and prospective holdings.
+The application uses RESTful Web Services to pull live/historical stock data.

 Technologies: Python, Flask, MongoDB, JavaScript, HTML, CSS, Alpha Vantage API